 In addition to the regular course detail collection process (CPI), this supplemental form identifies how to apply preferences for your courses.
 Course Match will then give those students a stronger chance of placement compared to others.

-A student interested in taking a course that is Special Permission or a course with prerequisites that they do not fulfill may submit this form to be considered for enrollment in the course.
+A student may submit this form if they are interested in taking a course that is Special Permission or a course with prerequisites that they do not fulfill.

-This Jotform will indicate if a course requires Special Permission, and whether it is Special Permission for a Required Course or Special Permission for a Non-Required Course.
+This Jotform will indicate if a course requires Special Permission or a Prerequisite Override.

 For more information on this form, check out the FAQs below.